 What is digital curation?
 Traditionally, we think of a curator as someone who selects objects, interprets context and manages collections in a musuem.
 But it also describes what librarians do with their collections, aka: collection development.
 And if you’ve ever selected, evaluated and organized a collection of great web resources for a research project, then you’re a curator!

-So why the explosion of digital curation?
-With so much content on the Internet, that varies enormously in quality, there’s huge value in relying on experts to select the best content for a topic.
-And with that need, many new tools have been developed to make it very easy for anyone to select, collect and share their collections of digital resources.
+So why the explosion of interest in digital curation?
+With a mind-boggling amount of content on the Internet, content that varies enormously in quality, there’s huge value in relying on experts to select the best content for a topic.
+And with that need, many new tools have been developed to make it easy for anyone to select, collect and share their own collections of digital resources.

-Ironically, this harkens back to early Internet days when we had easy-to-use directories of good resources that were curated for us.
+Ironically, this harkens back to early days of the web, when we had easy-to-use directories of good resources that were curated for us.
 Anyone remember Yahoo’s Subject Directory?
 OpenDirectory?
-The difference is now anyone can be a curator, which of course leads to the challenge of evaluating which curated collections are the best, most authoritative, most complete, up to date, etc.
+And even earlier, the InfoSlug directory of resources in Gopher servers.
+The difference is now anyone can easily be a curator, which of course leads to the challenge of evaluating which curated collections are the best, most authoritative, most complete, up to date, etc.

 SOME BACKGROUND READING